Skip to main content

 Dropdown

-A drop-down menu allows respondents to select a single or multiple answers from a list of choices.
+A drop-down menu allows respondents to select one or multiple options from a list of choices.

 • Use the settings panel to adjust the selections, make the question required, or add a comment area text for other options.